1 9 9 8 (UK)

 Whilst Britain was mesmerised by The Fast Show, a vastly superior sketch show appeared on BBC2.

-Big Train was in the Monty Python mould, featuring sketches that started out as one thing before turning into something else, such as ‘Alfred Hitchcock’s The Working Class‘; a Saint style fight breaking out at a posh dinner party; or Chairman Mao leaping off his deathbed to do a Bryan Ferry impression.
+Big Train was in the Monty Python mould, featuring sketches that started out as one thing before turning into something else, such as ‘Alfred Hitchcock’s The Working Class‘; a Saint style fight breaking out at a posh dinner party; a Western shoot-out between Chaka Khan and the Bee Gees; or Chairman Mao leaping off his deathbed to do a Bryan Ferry impression.

 The cast threw themselves into proceedings with commendable straight-faced enthusiasm; Simon Pegg, Julia Davis and Catherine Tate later became major stars.

-This was Arthur Mathews and Graham Linehan’s first series since Father Ted and suffered by way of comparison.
+This was writing duo Arthur Mathews and Graham Linehan’s first series since Father Ted and suffered by way of comparison.

-Big Train deserved to be a greater success (a lot of it went over people’s heads) than it was.
+Big Train deserved to be a greater success than it was, though it was possibly too oblique for mainstream tastes and a lot of it went over people’s heads.